Finding the Oracle of Truth

 “He’s right, unless you want to get an infection,” Benic warned.

 “Then let me do my job and stop complaining.”

 Smiling, Blaine handed Benic a needle and thread.

 With a warning look, Kameko snapped, “Traitor!”

-While being stitched, Kameko could see that Valcat was champing at the bit to tell her just what an idiot she had been.
+While being stitched, Kameko could see that Valcat was champing at the bit to tell her just what an idiot she’d been.

 Taking the bowl of water, Benic headed for the stairs, advising, “Do not let her get out of that bed.
-If she moves she’ll no doubt pass out and ruin all my good work.”
+If she moves she will no doubt pass out and ruin all my good work.”